The United States of St. Brendan the navigator; forerunner to Columbus – 16th May

 St. Comgall; founder of the Bangor monastery, Co.
 Down – 10th May

 St. Comgall began living an austere life on an island in Lough Erne, with a band of brothers.
-In 552 he founded the famous monastery with his band on brothers at Bangor, Co Down.
+In 552 he founded the famous monastery with his brothers at Bangor, Co Down.
 The monastic life was rigorous and demanding, fostering strong bonds of brotherhood.
-Bangor became the largest monastic centre in Ireland a population of 3,000 or more.
+Bangor became the largest monastic centre in Ireland with a population of 3,000 or more.
 Comgall had many notable students and visitors.
 For example, he taught St. Lua and St. Columban.
 His close disciple, St. Columban, went on to become a senior lecturer at Bangor monastery, before setting out with his twelve disciples from Bangor on ‘’peregrinatio pro Christo’’.
 Comgall was also afforded visits from royalty.
 According to historian Alfred Webb, the King Cormac of Hy Kinsellagh, retired to the monastery at Bangor in his old age.

 With St. Comgall, you would have either a blessing or a curse.
 For example, when some thieves stole the monastery’s vegetables, and they became blind.
 But with one repentant thief, he healed his blindness.
 Comgall is also said to have spat into a beggar’s pocket, where a gold ring suddenly appeared.
 Then there was the case of the stingy farmer who snubbed the monks plea to have some grain, and this denied grain was later devoured by mice.

-Towards the end of his life, after intense suffering Comgall received the Eucharist from St. Fiacra and expired in the monastery at Bangor.
+Towards the end of his life, after intense suffering Comgall received the Eucharist from St. Fiacra and expired in his monastery at Bangor.
 Comgall’s death occurred in 602 according to the “Annals of Tighernach” and “Chronicon Scotorum”.
 His relics remained in Bangor until 822, when they were scattered by Viking raiders.
-His memory is celebrated by the church on the 10th of May.

 Facebooktwitterredditpinterestlinkedinmailby feather